There are many lessons to learn from traveling since it can be a great adventure.

 It inspired me to rekindle my love for photography.

-I am glad I traveled there and I want to go back, but one of the best parts of my trip was coming back to my life here in Idaho.
+I am glad I traveled there and want to return, but one of the best parts of my trip was returning to my life here in Idaho.

 Each of these lessons learned from traveling can carry over into life.

 Understanding that there are ways to experience things without spending as much money as you think will test your creative thinking and problem-solving skills.